mantidproject/mantid/docs/source/interfaces/Muon Analysis.rst

 buttons are only when the relevant options in the data table are set to custom.
 Pressing the button will produce a pop-up that will allow the user to modify their selection.

 The "Combine Periods" button is only enabled if multiple periods are available.
 Pressing the button will generate a pop-up with two boxes.
 The top one is for adding periods
-(as a comma seperated list or with "+") and the bottom box is for subtraction (as a comma sepearted list).
+(as a comma separated list or with "+") and the bottom box is for subtraction (as a comma sepearted list).
 Everything in the top and bottom boxes are summed seperatley and the results are then used in the subtraction.

 .. image::  ../images/MuonAnalysisCombinePeriods.png